stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

         ]
       },
       "areaServed": "Zona Centro",
-      "refParkingGroup: ["daoiz-velarde-1-5-disabled"]
+      "refParkingGroup: ["daoiz-velarde-1-5-main", daoiz-velarde-1-5-disabled"]
     }

+Two different parking groups are needed in this case:

+A/ Subrogated `ParkingGroup` which gives details about the regular parking spots

+    {
+      "id": "daoiz-velarde-1-5-main",
+      "type": "ParkingGroup",
+      "category": ["onstreet", "blueZone", "shortTerm"],
+      "allowedVehicleType": "car",
+      "chargeType": ["temporaryFee"],
+      "refParkingSite": "daoiz-velarde-1-5",
+      "totalSpotNumber": 4,
+      "availableSpotNumber": 1,
+      "requiredPermit": "blueZonePermit"
+      /* Other required attributes */
+    }

-Subrogated `ParkingGroup`. `refPArkingSite` is a pointer to the root entity.
+B/ Subrogated `ParkingGroup`. `refPArkingSite` is a pointer to the root entity.
 All the parking spots are free.

     {
       "id": "daoiz-velarde-1-5-disabled",